malashinroman/least_action/README.md

 LAC consists of the following five **main components**:

-1. Environment response generator, a non-differentiable element that takes an image and the index of the requested classifier, and returns response of the classifier.
+1. Environment response generator (non-differentiable), input:  an image and the index of the requested classifier, returns response of the classifier.
 2. State refresher; at step _t_ it inputs hidden state vector and encoded classifier response; returns new hidden state vector.
-3. Action generator; it inputs hidden state vector and returns the “index” of the classifier.
+3. Action generator; input: hidden state vector, returns the “index” of the classifier.
-4. Decision maker that inputs hidden state vector and outputs current solution.
+4. Decision maker; inputs hidden state vector, returns current solution.
-5. Response-action encoder that encodes action and classifier response to the format that is appropriate for state refresher.
+5. Response-action encoder; encodes action and classifier response to the format that is appropriate for state refresher.

 <p align="center">
  <img src="./images/lac.jpg" alt="Drawing", width=60%>